The Kelowna & District Society for People in Motion In Operation since 1987

 (348 volunteer ski days for the 11/12 ski season)

 Powderhounds is a program offering unique skiing and recreation opportunities for physically and sensory challenged individuals.
 Founded in 1996, we operate from our facilities at the Big White Mountain Resort as a program of The Kelowna & District Society People in Motion a non-profit agency.

-The PowderHounds Adaptive Snow Sports program provides integrated recreational opportunities for people with disAbilities that foster independence through the acquisition of lifetime skills during the winter months.
+The PowderHounds provide integrated recreational opportunities for people with disabilities that foster independence through the acquisition of lifetime skills.